 Glyphosate is a commonly available herbicide that is licensed for use in the UK by Government.
 It is the active ingredient in many weed killers, such as Roundup.

 Our wholly-owned direct services company, ODS, uses glyphosate selectively to control weeds on highways, streets and other paved areas.
-It is used to help protect hard paved areas which can be damaged by weeds growing up through cracks.

-Where is Glyphosate used?
+Where we use Glyphosate

-Therefore, we only use glyphosate on:
+We only use glyphosate on:

 • back edges and kerb lines of footpaths and tennis courts